Call today: (313) 818-3238

 • Loss of custody of your children

 However, you may have a chance at fighting the charge and avoiding some of these consequences with the help of an experienced Detroit drug trafficking lawyer.
-A good lawyer can step in and represent you in any phase of the process — from the initial investigation by police to your trial in a Michigan courtroom.
+A good criminal defense lawyer can step in and represent you in any phase of the process — from the initial investigation by police to your trial in a Michigan courtroom.
 A lawyer can help protect your rights as you face this serious and distressing charge, and help protect your future.

 What is Drug Trafficking?